-64. Severance payments should not exceed a set amount equivalent to two years' total annual remuneration and should not be paid until the company has been able to verify that the director has met the previously established performance criteria.
+64. Severance payments of payments for contract termination should not exceed a set amount equivalent to two years' total annual remuneration and should not be paid until the company has been able to verify that the director has met the criteria or conditions established for their receipt.